adechazal/my-website/_posts/2025-01-18-Community-Solar.markdown

 The first thing to know about Community Solar is that you don’t need to install panels.
 A New Jersey company, Solar Landscape, installs these on top of warehouses, schools, or unused land.
 Once the project is active, the energy collected is fed back into the grid, which, in my case, is managed by PSE&G.

 Now, to benefit from the cheaper and greener energy, you need to sign up for the program.
 Participants then save, through a credit arrangement with their provider, **31% savings on their electricity bill**.
-As Deb Italiano, founder and board member of SJC and participant in the program says, it’s an arrangement where really everyone wins *(need quote from Deb on benefits of solar)*.
-Or maybe Ron can provide a quote from a participant perspective?
+As Deb Italiano, founder and board member of SJC and participant in the program says, it’s an arrangement where really everyone wins.

 ## Why do I need to sign up?